BethHilbert/r-KrogerCustomerEngagement/README.md

 # Kroger Customer Engagement

-To analyse how promotion affects future customer engagement.
+To analyze how promotion affects future customer engagement.
 Customer engagement will be measured by subsequent purchases of the product.
 I am using R and a dataset provided by 84.51.
 November 2018.

 This project is in process and will be finished December 2018.